PAX Labs has revolutionized the vape scene. How they swiftly swooped over the dry herb market makes them a force to reckon with in the vape industry.

 The PAX 2, for starters, is more compact than the PAX 1.
 It is 25% smaller and 10% lighter than its predecessor.
-The mouthpiece no longer sticks out; it is now integrated within the PAX 2’s smaller body.
+The mouthpiece no longer sticks out; it is now integrated into the PAX 2’s smaller body.

 PAX Labs added another temperature setting on the PAX 2.
 The settings now cover a broader range of temperatures, ranging from 360°F to 420°F (180°C to 215°C), to add another personalized touch to the experience.
 PAX Labs rates the heating time at 45 seconds.
 The charging situation is better, too.

-The PAX 1 docked upside down on its charging station, which sometimes led to residue running down and building up in the mouthpiece – this affected functionality and another clean-up would have to follow.
+The PAX 1 docked upside down on its charging station, which sometimes led to residue running down and building up in the mouthpiece – this affected functionality, and another clean-up would have to follow.